dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0701.md

 (7.81)

 where Δ𝑇 = 𝑇2 − 𝑇1 is the temperature difference across a gap, Δ𝑥 is the gap size, and 𝐾 is the thermal conductivity of the gap material.
-Here, the gap material is air—the clothing serves to trap the air.
+Here, the gap material is air — the clothing serves to trap the air.

 Let's say that the air outside is at 𝑇1 = 0 ∘C and that skin is at 𝑇2 = 30 ∘C

 (slightly lower than the internal body temperature of 37 ∘C).
 Then Δ𝑇 =

-30 K. Against the advice of your elders, you dress in a thin T-shirt—for decency, a very long one.
+30 K. Against the advice of your elders, you dress in a thin T-shirt — for decency, a very long one.
 A thin T-shirt has thickness Δ𝑥 of roughly 2 millimeters.
 With these parameters, the heat flux through the shirt becomes 300 watts per square meter:

 Δ𝑇